cfengine/documentation/reference/promise-types/packages.markdown

 **History**: Was introduced in 3.4.0, Enterprise 3.0.0 (2012)

-This command allows CFEngine to detect default architecture of packages managed by package manager.
-As an example, multiarch-enabled dpkg only lists architectures explicitly for multiarch-enabled packages.

-In case this command is not provided, CFEngine treats all packages without explicit architecture set as belonging to implicit default architecture.

 #### package_list_arch_regex

+**Description**: Regular expression with one back-reference to extract package architecture string

+An unanchored regular expression that contains exactly one parenthesized back reference that marks the location in the listed package at which the architecture is specified.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Regular expression with one backreference to extract package architecture string

 **Example**: